marsranger24/ainstein_product_docs/docs/IoT Radar - WAYV Air/integrator-docs/wa-gui.md

 ### **US-D1 Installation Orientation/Mounting/Field of View** {#us-d1-installation-orientation/mounting/field-of-view}

-#### I. {#i.-6}

-Is the US-D1 able to be tuned to be carried internally to the fuselage of the UAV (i.e., measuring through a 1/16" wall of polymer), or does it always need to be externally mounted?
+1. #### Is the US-D1 able to be tuned to be carried internally to the fuselage of the UAV (i.e., measuring through a 1/16" wall of polymer), or does it always need to be externally mounted? {#is-the-us-d1-able-to-be-tuned-to-be-carried-internally-to-the-fuselage-of-the-uav-(i.e.,-measuring-through-a-1/16"-wall-of-polymer),-or-does-it-always-need-to-be-externally-mounted?}

 Ainstein always recommends keeping the radome free from blockage to ensure optimal performance.
 Also, it is recommended to keep the unit's field of view free from other components on the plane, such as the landing gear, to avoid any false reflections from them.

-#### II. {#ii.-1}

-Can the radar altimeter be used for a collision avoidance system?
+2. #### Can the radar altimeter be used for a collision avoidance system? {#can-the-radar-altimeter-be-used-for-a-collision-avoidance-system?}

 The US-D1 was designed as a radar altimeter device and therefore provides altitude and SNR information to the user.
 Users are not advised to employ the US-D1 in collision avoidance applications, as they do not provide the functionality required for collision avoidance applications.

-#### III. {#iii.}

-How do the view distances change for different angles?
-For example, if the radar is placed at a 90-degree angle to the nose.
+3. #### How do the view distances change for different angles?
+For example, if the radar is placed at a 90-degree angle to the nose. {#how-do-the-view-distances-change-for-different-angles?-for-example,-if-the-radar-is-placed-at-a-90-degree-angle-to-the-nose.}

 The radar altimeter was designed to be mounted parallel to the terrain below, facing the ground.
 The US-D1’s maximum distance reading is \~50m, but this has not been tested with objects in front of the aircraft.

-#### IV. {#iv.}

-Does the radar altimeter system warn users about natural obstacles (i.e. mountains, birds, etc.) and aircraft such as UAVs or airplanes?
+4. #### Does the radar altimeter system warn users about natural obstacles (i.e. mountains, birds, etc.) and aircraft such as UAVs or airplanes? {#does-the-radar-altimeter-system-warn-users-about-natural-obstacles-(i.e.-mountains,-birds,-etc.)-and-aircraft-such-as-uavs-or-airplanes?}

 The US-D1 does not provide classification for natural obstacles or other aircraft.
 Changes in detected altitude do allow users to be aware of changes in terrain, however.

-#### V. {#v.}

-How does the return value of the radar degrade as the angle relative to the ground changes, and at what angle should the data no longer be relied upon (i.e. a drone pitches forward and changes the radar’s angle relative to the ground by up to 20 degrees)?
+5. #### How does the return value of the radar degrade as the angle relative to the ground changes, and at what angle should the data no longer be relied upon (i.e. a drone pitches forward and changes the radar’s angle relative to the ground by up to 20 degrees)? {#how-does-the-return-value-of-the-radar-degrade-as-the-angle-relative-to-the-ground-changes,-and-at-what-angle-should-the-data-no-longer-be-relied-upon-(i.e.-a-drone-pitches-forward-and-changes-the-radar’s-angle-relative-to-the-ground-by-up-to-20-degrees)?}

 The US-D1's field of view is 43° x 30°, as pictured below.
 Therefore, if the intent is to tilt the aircraft to a greater degree in a particular direction, it is recommended to orient the US-D1 to account for that.
 ![][image2]
 The 43° lobe width is the limit where the transmitted signal power is 25% of its maximum power (which is transmitted at the antenna's boresight).
 Generally, the recommendation is that the user does not exceed 21.5° of tilt for this reason.
 If there is a strong reflection (\> 6 dB) from somewhere out of 43 degrees, it still could affect the Radar's performance.
 Large bodies allow for more multipath reflections to be received.
 However, the US-D1's performance at angles of tilt is dependent on the terrain below the aircraft as well as the altitude above the ground.
 The simplest way to verify whether users are still getting good radar detection at higher angles of tilt is to check the SNR of the altitude values.
 If users are able to collect the SNR values when performing these maneuvers, they could simply ensure that these values are still above 13 dB, or, to be very safe, 20-30 dB.
 When mounting the radars, try to mount them near the outside of the aircraft so that there is less chance for interference from multipath reflections.

-#### VI. {#vi.}

-What effects can be expected when using the radar altimeter close to propellers?
+6. #### What effects can be expected when using the radar altimeter close to propellers? {#what-effects-can-be-expected-when-using-the-radar-altimeter-close-to-propellers?}

 The radar altimeters could be impacted by the multipath reflection between the ground and the propulsion/rotor.
 Especially when the rotor is rotating, it will create a relative micro-movement in the multipath reflection and bring a Doppler frequency shift.
 It might couple with the range detection frequency and cause the wrong range reading.
 Some suggestions to help resolve this issue would be: